owncloud/docs/README.md

 document in the PR to which branches a backport is needed.

 When backporting, consider using the [backport script](https://doc.owncloud.com/server/developer_manual/general/backporting.html) which eases life a lot and speeds up the process.
-It is also very benificial when using the extended code provided, because a clear naming structure of the backport PR is generated automatically.
+It is also very beneficial when using the extended code provided, because a clear naming structure of the backport PR is generated automatically.

 ## When Does a Change Get Published to the Docs Web Site?